pandichef/indjections/README.md

 By default, all apps and models in the _project_ are included.
 (Obviously, this won't impact third party packages in any way.)
-To include/exclude a subset, use the following syntax in the installation file...
+To include/exclude a subset, use the following syntax in the installation file:

-If you want to use certain apps/packages, you can add a setting to your project's `settings.py`...
+If you want to use certain apps/packages, you can add a setting to your project's `settings.py`:
 ```python
 INDJECTIONS_SETTINGS = {
     'INCLUDE_APPS': {